nalsur-veallam/ARTEMIS/README.md

 # ARTEMIS
-A framework with scripts for the analysis and clustering of molecular systems according to data obtained using the [PARENT](https://github.com/markusfleck/PARENT) or [PARENT_GPU](https://github.com/markusfleck/PARENT_GPU) package.
+An information theory based numerical framework for analysis of communication and clustering in molecular systems using MD processed by the [PARENT](https://github.com/markusfleck/PARENT) or [PARENT_GPU](https://github.com/markusfleck/PARENT_GPU) packages.

-You will need g++ and python libraries to work: numpy, pandas, seaborn, json, matplotlib, sklearn and scipy.

 ![Framework scheme](framework_scheme.png)